ivadomed/ivadomed/paper.md

 **Uncertainty:** Aleatoric [@wang_aleatoric_2019] and/or epistemic [@nair_exploring_2018] uncertainties can be computed voxel-wise and/or object-wise [@roy_quicknat_2018].
 Multiple metrics are available, including entropy and coefficient of variation.

-**Post-processing:** Predictions can be conveniently filtered using popular methods, e.g. fill holes, remove small objects, threshold using uncertainty.
-It is also possible to compute metrics for specific object sizes (e.g., small vs. large lesions). `ivadomed` has a module to find the optimal threshold value on the output soft prediction, via a grid-search finding applied to evaluation metrics or ROC curve.
+**Post-processing:** Predictions can be conveniently filtered using popular methods, e.g., fill holes, remove small objects, threshold using uncertainty.
+It is also possible to compute metrics for specific object sizes (e.g., small vs. large lesions). `ivadomed` has a module to find the optimal threshold value on the soft output prediction, via a grid-search finding applied to evaluation metrics or ROC curve.

 **Visualize performance:** Convenient visualization tools are available for model design and optimization: GIF animations across training epochs, visual quality control of data augmentation, training curve plots, integration of the TensorBoard module, and output images with true/false positive labels.
 See [this example tutorial](https://ivadomed.org/en/latest/tutorials/cascaded_architecture.html#visualize-training-data).